 Retargeting works in the opposite direction, too.
 You can re-target your site visitors with on-site visuals and CTAs using Facebook remarketing pixel.

 Additionally, you can reuse your on-site visuals to create social media videos.
+For example, if you are selling floor mat cleaners online, you could use existing product photos and create a video for Instagram showcasing how easy it is to keep floors clean!
 Content re-packaging is a highly productive marketing tactic allowing you to make the most of your existing assets and build cross-channel recognizability.

 Tools like Placeit make content re-packaging easy and fast.
 Use it to quickly put together slideshow-style videos using your site visuals.
 You can then use those videos across multiple channels to drive more engagement: